jgheld12/jgheld-repository/final_part_1.md

 ### Interviewee #1: Career Development Specialist for Underprivileged Youth for a Non-Profit in Phoenix
 1st Content Page:
-1) What is the purpose of this page?\n
+1) What is the purpose of this page?
 - To provide demographic data- ethnic minorities (Hispanic) in different school districts.
 2) What does the chart tell you?
 - Tolleson and Phoenix Union high school districts have higher percentages of Hispanic students than Arizona and US.